poketo/poketo-service/README.md

 * Sync data across devices
 * Persist data on devices over long periods of time

 This service fills those gaps.
 It uses Node to scrape scanlator or aggregator sites for series info and chapter images.
-It stores manga collections on a server for permanence and cross-device browsing, but by capturing as little data as possible (ie. no email, no accounts).
+It stores manga collections on a server for permanence and cross-device browsing, but captures as little data as possible (ie. no email, no accounts).

 ### API